CMC-QCL/Introduction-to-SQL-DBeaver-Pt1/README.md

 Use DBeaver and SQL statements to:
 - Create a database
 - Define table elements
+- Import tables
-- Import tables and data into your project
+- Insert data into your project